splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

 Users will receive an email telling them to authenticate to Splunk Observability Cloud using the new authentication method through Splunk Cloud Platform SSO.
 Note that users can continue to use their previous login method.
 If you want to force all users to authenticate through Splunk Cloud Platform SSO, reach out to Splunk Customer Support to disable local login.
 To disable login through a third party identity provider, go to :strong:`Data Management`` in Observability Cloud, select the appropriate integration (for example, Okta), and select :strong:`Deactivate`.

 .. _unified-id-user-provisioning:

 User provisioning
 ==========================================================================================
-To benefit from Unified Identity, all users must have the following:

-- a Splunk Cloud Platform user with the ``o11y_access`` role
+To benefit from Unified Identity, all users must have a Splunk Cloud Platform user with the ``o11y_access`` role

-- a Splunk Observability Cloud user

 Existing Splunk Cloud Platform users
 ------------------------------------------------------------------------------------------
 In Splunk Cloud Platform, create the custom role ``o11y_access`` and assign it to all users who you want to grant access to Splunk Observability Cloud.
+See :new-page:`Create and manage roles with Splunk Web <https://docs.splunk.com/Documentation/Splunk/latest/Security/Addandeditroles#Add_or_edit_a_role>` for more information on Splunk Cloud Platform roles.
+Follow only the instructions in the :guilabel:`Add or edit a role` section.
+Note that you do not need to assign the role any capabilities or indexes.

+If you do not create and assign the custom role ``o11y_access``, users receive the following error message when trying to log in to Observability Cloud: "You do not have access to Splunk Observability Cloud.
+Contact your Splunk Cloud Platform administrator for assistance."

 If the user does not exist in Observability Cloud, the integration automatically creates a user in Observability Cloud and maps Splunk Cloud Platform roles to the following Observability Cloud roles:

 .. list-table::
    :header-rows: 1